Type 1 or 2 diabetes in pregnancy

 - how pregnancy may affect your diabetes

-- how diabetes may affect your pregnancy, including labour and birth
+- how diabetes may affect your pregnancy, such as the labour and birth

-- how your diabetes will be managed during pregnancy, including what extra care you’ll have
+- how your diabetes will be managed during pregnancy

 - what diabetes medication you are taking and if you need to make any changes